 15 E. Kirby • 313.871.0500 • 14eastcafe.com

-Tour through this beautifully renovated historic theater, grab dinner at Midtown's newest restaurant inside, the Midtown Grille, and catch a performance by William Close and the Earth Harp Collective.
+Tour through this beautifully renovated historic theater, grab dinner at Midtown's newest restaurant inside, The Block.
 A cash bar inside the theater will be open during the evening.

 33. Great Lakes Coffee Roasting Company

 3965 Woodward • 313.831.9627 • www.greatlakescoffee.com

 Stop in for a locally roasted cup of coffee, glass of beer or wine or a cocktail with a holiday twist.
 Enjoy the sounds of acoustic trio The Half Bloofs (The Blueflowers acoustic trio) from 5;30-8:30 p.m. and a late night DJ session after 9:00 p.m.

 36. The Hannan House

 5:00-9:00 p.m. - Ms. Ruth's Catering will serve beef, chicken and vegetarian chilis, wings, hotdogs, catfish, seasonal sweets and hot drinks.